chemRIXS Standard Configurations

 chemRIXS Liquid Standard Configuration

 The chemRIXS endstation provides a liquid standard configuration for time-resolved pump-probe XAS and/or RIXS/XES experiments on liquids/solution.
 This configuration operates with monochromatized X-ray beam with DE/E ~ 2000.
-In-vacuum liquid jets used for sample delivery.
+In-vacuum liquid jets are used for sample delivery.
 Sample recirculation capability is part of the standard setup.
 The endstation provides a high throughput RIXS spectrometer (RP~2000).
 In-vacuum APDs are available for fluorescence detection and downstream beam intensity detector(s) can be utilized for transmission experiments.
 Typical pump-probe time-resolution is on the order of 100 fs.
-Tables below summarize the X-ray and laser capabilities for Run 26 (120 Hz CuRF beam) and Run 25 (SCRF beam up to 33 kHz).
+Tables below summarize the X-ray and laser capabilities for Run 27 (120 Hz CuRF beam).
+High-repetition rate SCRF beam is currently not available due to the LCLS-II HE upgrade.

 chemRIXS FZP Standard Configuration

-For Run 26 (120 Hz) the chemRIXS endstation will provide a standard configuration that allows dispersive detection of X-rays with an in-line transmission Fresnel Zone Plate (FZP) spectrometer.
+For Run 27 (120 Hz), the chemRIXS endstation will provide a standard configuration that allows dispersive detection of X-rays with an in-line transmission Fresnel Zone Plate (FZP) spectrometer.
 Typical experiment envisioned for this configuration will utilize unmonochromatized X-rays (SASE or attosecond XLEAP beam) which are transmitted trough a sheet jet in chemRIXS.
 The X-ray spectrum is subsequently detected shot-by-shot using the downstream FZP spectrometer.

 Please contact the instrument scientist Kristjan Kunnus for any questions regarding the standard configurations or any other questions (e.g. non-standard experiments with solid samples and/or advanced X-ray modes).

-Run 26 will make use of the LCLS-I accelerator which will operate at the 120 Hz repetition rate.
-The OPCPA laser system with 800 nm fundamental will be synchronized to the X-rays and available for pump-probe experiments.
+Run 27 will make use of the LCLS-I accelerator which will operate at the 120 Hz repetition rate.
+The CARBIDE laser system with 1030 nm fundamental will be synchronized to the X-rays and available for pump-probe experiments.

 The community is encouraged to propose experiments focusing on the following techniques: